 This subclause applies when no active floor control session exists.

 Before a floor control entity is initiated a state machine with a single state, named as 'Start-stop' state, shall exist.
 At 'Start-stop' state, when the MCPTT client receives a request of the MCPTT call control entity to initiate the floor control as originating client, then the MCPTT client shall initiate a floor control entity and the floor control entity shall enter into the 'O: has permission' state.
-Otherwise, if MCPTT client receives a request of the MCPTT call control entity to initiate the floor control as terminating client, then the MCPTT client shall initiate a floor control entity and the floor control entity for an MCPTT group call shall enter into the 'O: silence' state or for both MCPTT private call and MCPTT broadcast call shall enter the 'O: has no permission' state.
+Otherwise, if MCPTT client receives a request of the MCPTT call control entity to initiate the floor control as terminating client, then the MCPTT client shall initiate a floor control entity and the floor control entity for an MCPTT group call shall enter into the 'O: silence' state or for both MCPTT private call and MCPTT broadcast group call shall enter the 'O: has no permission' state.

 Once the session is initiated, the initial floor control messages are sent according to the state machine presented in subclause 7.2.3.
 Normally, once the session is started the originating MCPTT client has the floor implicitly.
 For an on-going off-network group call, if an MCPTT client joins later, then it starts the floor control session and takes the role of floor participant and enters 'O: silence' state.